technovangelist/katacoda-scenarios/monitorworkloads/monitorapplication/step1.md

 1. As with the previous lab, we have already launched the Datadog Agent using the Helm chart.
 We have also launched the application.
-Upgrade your Datadog agent Helm chart with the following command: `helm upgrade datadogagent datadog/datadog --set datadog.apiKey=$DD_API_KEY -f ./values.yaml`, and then apply the changes for the application with this command: `k apply -f ./db.yaml;k apply -f ./discounts.yaml;k apply -f ./advertisements.yaml;k apply -f ./frontend.yaml`
 2. The values file that we used to upgrade the helm chart was specifically tweaked for our control plane node.
 Let's deploy again for the nodes: `helm install datadogagentnode datadog/datadog --set datadog.apiKey=$DD_API_KEY --set clusterAgent.enabled=false --set datadog.orchestratorExplorer.enabled=false`
 3. Now lets take a look at what has changed.
     1. Open the **advertisements.yaml** file in the editor.